Least squares volatility change point estimation for partially observed diffusion processes

 💡 Research Summary

-The paper addresses the statistical problem of detecting and estimating a single volatility change‑point in a one‑dimensional diffusion process observed at high frequency.
-The diffusion satisfies
+The paper investigates the problem of detecting and estimating a single change point in the volatility structure of a one‑dimensional diffusion process observed at discrete, high‑frequency time points.
+The underlying stochastic differential equation is

 Comments & Academic Discussion